COVID-19 Travel Advice

-If you have general queries related to travel in your Erasmus+ or European Solidarity Corps project, please contact our Programme Finance and Operations team at email@example.com.
-Make sure to include your project reference number (e.g. 2018-1-IE01-KA102-100100) and as much detail as you can provide.
+If you have general queries about travel in your Erasmus+ or European Solidarity Corps project, please contact our Programme Finance and Operations team at email@example.com.
+Include your project reference number (for example, 2018-1-IE01-KA102-100100) and as much detail as you can.

 Information for Other Participants & Beneficiaries

-If you were planning to travel as part of any other programme, please email the project officer listed in our Meet the Team section.
+If you were planning to travel as part of any other programme, please email the project officer listed in Our Team.
 If you are currently on a placement in Ireland or abroad, it is your responsibility to follow the travel advice issued by the Department of Foreign Affairs and by your local or national government.
 Please maintain contact with your project officer during your placement.

 General Covid-19 Information and Advice

-We urge all beneficiary organisations to remain guided by the national advice issued by the Health Service Executive and the sectoral guidance of the Department of Education and Skills and the Department of Children and Youth Affairs.
+We urge all beneficiary organisations to remain up to date with, and guided by, the national advice.
+News is issued regularly by the Health Service Executive and relevant Government departments.

 - Health Service Executive

 - Department of Further and Higher Education, Research, Innovation and Science

 - Department of Children, Equality, Disability, Integration and Youth